jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Beginning

 It all started with a door in the face.
-My face.
 I few more actually.
 I'm either too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a product upper management were never going to buy.

 Before you wonder, it wasn't the price, there was no price.
 It wasn't the competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.

 I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even several lives—with an app that was virtually free.
 All I wanted was to give it away.
 After years of working on political and economic theory, I’ve written (another) book about the untapped possibilities of new tech like apps, bio-monitors, and bitcoin.
 I wanted real-world proof, and maybe get some real-world credentials, to help validate my ideas.

 But I was a fool.
 I wasn’t even knocking on doors.
 I was knocking on gates.
 See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives, who were paid to “deal” with those problems.
 Solving their problems was asking them to fire themselves.
-The gates were in place to shut out innovation.
+They put up gates to shut out, not promote, innovation.

 In fact, they never said _no_ to me. _No_ needs a reason.
 Instead, they said it was against the rules to say yes.
 Obscure rules, hidden inside regulations and contracts.
-They believed in these rules, especially the one against letting frontline workers decide what tools they want to use.
+They believed in these rules, especially the one against frontline workers taking matters into their own hands.

 I'm not going to talk about my experience too much.
 All that's important is there was a problem, a big one wasting millions of your dollars, weeks of workers time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.